AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/create-folder.md

     | EU-West | (northeurope) |
     | Australia | (australiaeast) |

 1. (Optional) Set a **Credits budget** for Flex Credits for the folder.
-For more information, see [About Flex Credits](https://help.connect.aveva.com/#/home/767994/10/11).
+For more information, see [Flex Credits](https://docs.aveva.com/bundle/aveva-connect/page/885356.html).

 1. Select an **Image** to represent the folder.
 Either upload your own image or select a stock image.

 1. Select **Save**.

-   The image appears in the carousel of folders displayed on the AVEVA Connect home page.

 1. Select ![menu](../../../../_icons/default/menu.svg) > **Folder Management**.
 Open the folder that you just created.